bang/linkmus/README.md

-  * Open app.js and config the port.
+  * Open app.js and config the port

+  * Supposing your music location is available on 'mp3' directory just the exec Perl script called `link_creator.pl`.
+This will create a JSON file called `list-new.json`.
+Check this file and if it's allright, copy this file to `resources` directory as `list.json`

   * exec `forever app.js`

+  * You're done!